jamesmh/jamesmh/README.md

 ## Want To Work With Me?

-I help design software products/projects, guide development teams to be effective and build custom software for clients.
 Check out [my website](https://www.jamesmichaelhickey.com) for more about working with me.